Alda Merini: Reato di vita: Autobiografia e poesia

 In 1994, Merini's collection of poems Sogno e Poesia (Dream and Poetry) was published as a special limited edition featuring engravings by twenty contemporary artists.
 It was followed by Reato di vita: Autobiografia e poesia (Life Crime: Autobiography and Poetry) published by Edizioni Melusine.
 In 1995 she published La Pazza della porta accanto (The Mad Woman from Next Door) with Bompiani and Ballate non pagate (Unpaid Dances) with Einaudi.
 The same year Apulian musician Vincenzo Mastropirro put to music some of Merini's verses from Ballate.
 In 1996 she received the Viareggio Prize for the volume La Vita Facile (The Easy Life).
 She also put together a small publication for La Vita Felice publishing house made of old and new poems, a confessional diary, a selection of short stories and an interview entitled Un'anima indocile (A Restless Soul).
 In the same year, Merini met the artist Giovanni Bonaldi with whom she formed a genuine and strong friendship.
 They began to collaborate and in 1997 Girardi published the collection of poems La volpe e il sipario (The Fox and the Curtain) with illustrations by Gianni Casari.
-In this collection, it becomes evident the technical finesse of Merini's improvisational poetry that others would then transcribe.
+This collection evidences the technical finesse of Merini's improvisational poetry which others sought to emulate.
 This development in her work led to the composition of shorter texts and simple aphorisms.
 In November of the same year, Ariete published Curva di fuga (The Vanishing Curve), which Merini presented at Castello Sforzesco in Soncino, where she was presented with honorary citizenship.
 In 1997 Bonaldi drew five illustrations for a collection of poems and epigrams of Merini entitled Salmi della gelosia (Psalms of Jealousy), published by Ariete.
 The same year she was awarded the Procida Prize.